The following info will provide assistance to setup your FLEXlm server.

 In this trouble-shooting section, we only refer to lmgrd_vista.exe and lmtools_vista.exe under the assumption that most servers are Windows Vista/7/8/10 or Server 2008 or newer and should be using lmgrd_vista.exe as well as lmtools_vista.exe to configure the service.

-1. The SERVER line has the wrong server computer name or the wrong hostid (which is usually a MAC address).
+1. The SERVER line in the license file has the wrong server computer name or the wrong hostid (which is usually a MAC address).

-2. The SERVER, VENDOR, or USE_SERVER line is missing.
+2. The SERVER, VENDOR, or USE_SERVER line in the license file is missing or misspelled (e.g., USE_SERVE instead of USE_SERVER.

 3. The license keys in the license file have expired.

-5. The altialmd.exe is not in the same folder as the lmgrd_vista.exe.
+6. The ALTIALMD.exe is not in the same folder as the lmgrd_vista.exe.
 Both programs must be in the same folder.

 Vendor daemon status <on XXXXXXXXXX>:

-Where "a version number" is v11.6 for lmgrd_vista.exe (on Windows Vista/7/8/10 and Server 2008 or newer) or v9.2 for lmgrd.exe (on Windows XP).
+Where <version number> is v11.6 for lmgrd_vista.exe (on Windows Vista/7/8/10 and Server 2008 or newer) or v9.2 for lmgrd.exe (on Windows XP).
 If the version number shows differently, it indicates the license server program is not an Altia version of lmgrd_vista.exe or lmgrd.exe.
 Also be sure to use the Altia version of lmutil.exe.
 A possible error from lmutil.exe when using the wrong version is: No socket connection to license server manager. (-7,10015).

 Start lgmdr_vista.exe from a Command Prompt window like this: